JulienPlanchetCoineo/frostybot-js/README.md

 ## Scope
 This bot is specifically designed to execute orders based on webhook or REST API requests.
 These can be from Tradingview, or any other software that can execute webhooks.

-While is may seem a little complicated to setup and configure for novices, the point of Frostybot is that it's entirely free.
+While it may seem a little complicated to setup and configure for novices, the point of Frostybot is that it's entirely free.
 You retain total control over your API keys and trading engine.
-It is perfect for integration projects where you have a trading engine (like a Tradingview strategy or some custom Python script) that you want to integrate with your exchange.
+It is perfect for integration projects where you have a trading engine (like a Tradingview strategy or some custom Python script) that you want to integrate it with your exchange.

 ## Requirements
 In order to use Frostybot, you will need the following: